Trump Spent His Holiday Weekend Bolstering His Loser Routine

 Even as he has had to have around-the-clock security and news of the attacks against him have been publicized, the response from the Republicans who aren’t attacking him has been silence.
 Multiple requests for comment to Republican lawmakers who have supported him in the past were declined or not returned.
 “I’ll take a pass,” said one.

-Trump falsely accused Twitter of inventing a “#DiaperDon” trend
+Trump falsely accused Twitter of inventing a #DiaperDon trend

-In response to the president’s endless sore-loser routine on Thanksgiving, “#DiaperDon” eventually became a number one trend on Twitter — and the president definitely noticed.
+In response to the president’s endless sore-loser routine on Thanksgiving, #DiaperDon eventually became a No. 1 trend on Twitter — and the president definitely noticed.
 “Twitter is sending out totally false ‘Trends’ that have absolutely nothing to do with what is really trending in the world,” Trump responded in a tweet on Friday.
 “They make it up, and only negative ‘stuff’.”

 Trump alleged that Biden only received 1,000 views for his Thanksgiving address, citing it as proof he couldn’t have gotten 80 million votes